domdomegg/airtable-ts-formula/README.md

 These can be used as `filterByFormula` expressions on the API.

-Designed to work particularly well with [airtable-ts](https://github.com/domdomegg/airtable-ts).
+Designed to work well with [airtable-ts](https://github.com/domdomegg/airtable-ts) (recommended) and [Airtable.js](https://github.com/Airtable/airtable.js), or can be called manually.

 ## Usage